ezhong0/aiassistant/SLACK_AI_PROMPTS.md

 - Mention your Jest testing framework
 - Reference your existing test patterns
 - Include performance and quality requirements
-- **Test intent parsing once in MasterAgent, works for both iOS and Slack**
+- **Test intent parsing once in MasterAgent, works for Slack and future interfaces**

 ### **4. Maintain Your Patterns**
 - Follow your BaseService and BaseAgent patterns